Sai-Eshwar-Supreet/basic-info-site/README.md

 # basic-info-site

-A simple Node.js server that serves static HTML pages based on the request URL.
+A simple Node.js server built with Express that serves static HTML pages based on the request URL.

 ## Routes